Uamuhammad2/CapstoneProject/documentation/use_cases/Pages/Members_Page_Individual.md

 7. Backend receives data of all performance data by the matching AC ID in JSON format and hands back to frontend
 8. Frontend formats data for displaying to the user
     - Personal info tab: displays AC#, name, sex, current club, hometown, awards, disability if applicable, notes if applicable
+    - *The following displays all results irrespective of whether an active membership was associated with it.
+A flag will show non-active results*
     - Personal Bests tab: displays best mark of every discipline completed by the athlete - separate headings for Outdoor/Indoor
     - Progression tab: displays the PB for each year on record for each sport
     - Results tab: show all results of that athlete for the current year